We do our best to help make this affordable for everyone, so we're including some big discounts on the program.

 No. We will be providing computers.
 Having said that, if you have a laptop, bring it.
 It won't hurt.
 The workstations we provide are all Mac OS X computers, and we recommend bringing a Mac laptop if you can, though we understand some folks may bring a Windows or Linux laptop.

 Dev Bootcamp has partnered with Levo to offer the Levo Scholar program supporting women working to build a career in technology.
 In 2014, we are offering 10 scholarships to members of Levo who are admitted as students.
 Levo Scholars will receive a $2,500 discount off of our standard tuition price.
-These scholarships are first-come, first-serve and are capped at 2 per cohort time period across SF, Chicago and NYC.
+(Note: Levo Scholars are not eligible for our $500 Diversity Scholarship).
+These scholarships are allocated on a first-come, first-serve basis and are distributed evenly across the three locations throughout 2014.
+Currently all Levo Scholarships for 2014 have been awarded already.